TEE Committee (formerly Device Committee)

 Apple

-Mr. Sibert has been elected as Chair of the TEE Security Working Group.
+Mr. Sibert has been elected as Chair of the TES Security Working Group.

 Mr. Sibert is Security Architect at Apple, working on security features in the space of SE and TEE.
 Prior to this, he worked on cryptography and information security in general at Orange, NXP, ST- Ericsson and then STMicroelectronics, supporting the deployment of TEE technology since its inception.
 Mr. Sibert has published 20 academic papers and is the inventor of more than 30 patents in embedded and information security.